Eric Brelsford, Lead Software Developer and Data Analyst

 Matt is a garden advocate, educator, and urbanist who is passionate about the processes, people, and structures that drive urban transformation.
 He is currently an intern for the Horticulture Society of NY where he works for the GreenHouse program and is also completing the MA in Theories of Urban practice at Parsons The New School for Design, focusing on the intersections of critical criminology and urban environmentalism.
-For 596 Acres, Matt is working on a project that analyzes the past, present, and future of NYC urban renewal plans.
+For a year, Matt working on a project that analyzes the past, present, and future of NYC urban renewal plans: the Urban Reviewer.

 Moses Gates, Staff Demographer